BellaDati/belladati-sdk-demo-web/README.md

     git clone https://github.com/BellaDati/belladati-sdk-demo-web.git

-In the repository, open the file `src/com/belladati/demo/controller/AuthorizationController.java`.
-Find the line below:
+In the repository, open the file `oauth.properties`.
+Enter your domain's consumer key and consumer secret:

-    OAuthRequest request = serviceManager.initiateOAuth("techKey", "techSecret");
+    consumer.key = your-key-here
+    consumer.secret = your-secret-here

-and replace `techKey` with your domain's consumer key, `techSecret` with your consumer secret.
-You can find more information about how to configure your domain in the [BellaDati SDK documentation](http://support.belladati.com/pages/viewpage.action?pageId=13041944#).
+You can find more information about how to configure your domain for OAuth in the [BellaDati SDK documentation](http://support.belladati.com/pages/viewpage.action?pageId=13041944#).

 ## Building the Demo